Vinchy62/portfolio/README.md

-# 💻 Maria Vinchy A - Developer Portfolio
+# 💻 Maria Vinchy A - Portfolio

 A clean, responsive personal portfolio website built with **HTML** and **Tailwind CSS**, showcasing my skills, projects, education, and certifications as an aspiring **Python Full-Stack Developer**.